Des & Sandie Nichols

-Oscar Wilde's descriptive words help encapsulate the changing scenes here in New England as the canvas of leaves turn from a uniform green into a myriad of yellows, reds and gold.
-It is one of nature's finest performances and we are so fortunate to feast our eyes on this spectacular metamorphosis.
+Oscar Wilde's descriptive words help encapsulate the changing Autumn scene in New England as the canvas of leaves turn from a uniform green into a myriad of yellows, reds and gold.
+It is one of nature's finest performances and we were so fortunate to feast our eyes on this spectacular metamorphosis.

-From Belfast, we went two hours north to Acadia National Park which sits on northern Maine's Mount Desert Island, just over 100 miles from the Canadian border.
+Two hours north of Belfast lies the bucolic and essential Acadia National Park, on northern Maine's Mount Desert Island, just over 100 miles from the Canadian border.
 It comprises almost 50,000 acres of north American wilderness, with its dominant Cadillac Mountain surrounded by lush woodland, expansive pastures and rocky beaches.
 The best and easiest way to see it is to take the loop road, passing along the Atlantic side of the island high above the ocean and overlooking the town of Bar Harbor below.
 The Park is criss-crossed with carriage trails, built in the 30's by the ubiquitous John D. Rockefeller Jr, taking time out from making billions out of Standard Oil with our friend Henry Flagler.

 Acadia and Cadillac Mountain